bisq-network/bisq2/docs/dev/distributed-data-storage-notes.md

+_Note: This document is partially outdated, though still useful to read for new developers_

 # Overview about the distributed data storage of the P2P network

 This document should give a high level overview about the distributed data store concept, the different use cases and data types.

 ## Use cases

 We have several use cases for distributing data to the P2P network.

 - **AuthenticatedData**: Offers, public chat messages
 - **MailboxData**: Mailbox message (if peer is not online we store message in encrypted form in the p2p network, similar to a mailbox)
 - **AuthorizedData**: DaoBridge data (proofs for bonded roles,...), Filter, alert, arbitrator/mediator registrations.
 Those data can only be published by users who have received an authorization (private) key.
 - **AppendOnlyData**: Account age witness data, trade statistics in Bisq 1 (not intended to be used in Bisq 2)